Tetrax-10/reddit-backup-restore/README.md

 # Reddit Backup Restore

-Script to backup and restore your joined subreddits, multireddits, followed users, saved posts, upvoted posts and downvoted posts.
+Script to backup and restore your joined subreddits, multireddits, followed users, saved posts, hidden posts, upvoted posts and downvoted posts.

 ## Why, I made this?

 Reddit shadow banned my secondary account without specifying any reasons.
-Therefore, I wanted to transfer my 700+ subreddits, 50+ multireddits, 300+ followed users, 100+ saved posts, 150+ upvoted posts, and 0 downvoted posts to a new account.
+Therefore, I wanted to transfer my 700+ subreddits, 50+ multireddits, 300+ followed users, 100+ saved posts and 150+ upvoted posts to a new account.
 I made this script to transfer all these data to my new account and start fresh. **It's always good to have a backup of your account's user data** because anyone can get banned on Reddit at any time without any justifiable reason.

 </br>